 The simple way to optimize the value of your CRM and its tagging features is to connect it to a data visualization + integrated data warehouse business intelligence tool.
 Once you understand that the reporting of your CRM doesn’t have to limit your options, you can access more meaningful metrics to manage your pipeline more effectively as well as the performance of your reps.

-Good news, you can build your custom sales dashboards with ClicData BI platform.
+The good news is you can build your custom sales dashboards with ClicData BI platform.
 We have all the connectors and data management options you need to make informed decisions.
-You can try building your first dashboards for free.